Eligibility

 Has your congregation already begun construction work on your capital project?

-YES – You may not be eligible, unless the National Fund grant would go to support work that HAS NOT already begun.
-Work that has been completed prior to acceptance into the National Fund program and/or the completion of the Capital Grant Submission process is not eligible.
+YES – You may not be eligible, unless the National Fund grant would support work that HAS NOT already begun.
+Work that has been completed prior to acceptance into the National Fund program and/or has not received formal approval from National Fund staff through the completion of the Capital Grant Submission process is not eligible.

 NO – You may be eligible, if your project meets the other program eligibility criteria.